Rights Issues are Corporate Actions Events whereby a company seeks to increase its capital by issuing new securities to its existing shareholder base.

-(Please note that any investment decicions made based on the content of this site are entirely at the reader's risk only.
-Please also note the disclaimer)
+(Please note that any investment decisions made based on the content of this site are entirely at the reader’s risk only.
+Corporate-Actions.net and its owner take no responsibility.)

 SETTING THE EXERCISE PRICE

-The company is interested in raising as much money as possible and therefor in theory would like to set the exercise price as high as possible.
+The company is interested in raising as much money as possible and therefore in theory would like to set the exercise price as high as possible.

-Shareholders and underwriters on the other hand will be interested in an exercie price that gives a substantial discount to the market.
-If the exercise price is too close to the market price of the securities, than investors have no real incentive to subscribe to new shares in the event (they can buy the same shares in the market for the same price).
+Shareholders and underwriters on the other hand will be interested in an exercise price that gives a substantial discount to the market.
+If the exercise price is too close to the market price of the securities, than investors have no real incentive to subscribe to new shares in the event (they can otherwise buy the same shares in the market for the almost same price).